-The Koshland Program currently works in the five neighborhoods of the Excelsior, San Pablo, North Fair Oaks, Ashland and Cherryland, and West Berkeley throughout the five Bay Area counties served by The San Francisco Foundation.
+The Koshland Program currently works in the five neighborhoods of Bay Point, Excelsior, San Pablo, North Fair Oaks, and Ashland and Cherryland throughout the five Bay Area counties served by The San Francisco Foundation.

 We partner and build up the leadership of Bay Area grassroots risk-takers – social innovators who take on the most stubborn neighborhood problems and who work collaboratively to overcome them.
 Read more.

 Koshland Arts and Culture Mini-Grants Program

 The San Francisco Foundation’s Koshland Arts and Culture Mini-Grants Program supports free, community-based artistic and cultural activities that strengthen local neighborhoods.
 Mini-grants ranging from $500 to $3,000 are provided through a collaboration between the Foundation’s Arts and Culture program and the Koshland Civic Unity Awards Program.
 Read more.